paigenomadgirl/designmusings/content/blog/vint.md

 This is a pain point that I am intimately familiar with.
 The first time I used Vint, I accidentally booked a session and could not find how to cancel it.
 As I found from talking to users, I am not the only one who had trouble with this task.

 To cancel a session, you must visit your profile page to view and cancel your bookings.
-Two of the users gave up during this task, not ever making it to the profile page and sharing with me that they would contact the trainer directly to cancel.
-Two other users gave up on the task and said that it was "just not possible to cancel a session."
-Only one user was able to find and cancel a session without visiting other pages first.
+Two of the users gave up during this task, not ever making it to the profile page.
+They shared with me that they would have contacted the trainer directly to cancel.
+Two other users who gave up on the task said that it was "just not possible to cancel a session."
+Only one user was able to find and cancel a session without visiting other pages first in search of their booking.

 *“I’d rather something be in this first page than have to go back to my profile.” –Lisa*

 **My Recommendation**: One of my users referenced what she called her favorite app- Urban Sitter.
 She said she would have liked to see Vint display recent bookings (with a cancel option) on the main page.

 I used Urban Sitter as my inspiration:
 {{% figure src="/images/baby.jpg" %}}

-{{% figure src="/images/CurrentCancel.png" %}}

-{{% figure src="/images/Cancel.jpg" %}}
+{{% figure src="/images/Cancel2.jpg" %}}

 (One fun bug we found was with the booking procces itself.
 After booking, error message would pop up saying that the booking was not successful.
 This caused users to try a second time, which produced no error message.
 Even though they received an error message, the first booking had gone through, which means users were stuck with two bookings.
 I've contacted Vint and they've since fixed the bug.)